 Even if your parrot’s diet is full of fresh fruits and vegetables, which generally contain ample liquid, clean water should always have to be a part of your parrot’s diet.
 It will keep your parrot’s digestive system in good shape, and you can also observe the drinking habit and intervene if something appears wrong.

 Pallets are indeed the best dietary components of your parrot’s food.
 Specially made, pallets include a balanced mix of nutrients cooked at the right temperature to be easily digestible.
-As mentioned earlier, include at least 30% of pallets for your parrot’s daily dietary intake.
+As mentioned earlier, including at least 30% of pallets for your parrot’s daily dietary intake.

 - Fresh fruits